LOYOLA UNIVERSITY CHICAGO

 Pre-requisites: Sophomore standing; minimum grade of "C-" in ACCT 303

-This course critically evaluates product cost for inventory valuation and income determination.
-In addition, budgeting and control procedures are emphasized.
-Topics discussed include job order costing, process costing, activity-based costing, full absorption and direct costing, an introduction to overhead allocation, cost estimation, cost-volume-profit analysis, budgeting, standard costs, analysis of variances, and capital budgeting.
+This course critically evaluates product cost for inventory valuation and income determination, with an emphasis on budgeting and control procedures.
+Topics discussed include job order costing, process costing, activity-based costing, full absorption and direct costing, overhead allocation, and more.
 The course incorporates computer applications to managerial accounting analysis.

 Course equivalencies: ACCT 317/ACCT 301